 Even those who consider themselves experts do as poorly on The Self Defense Gun Law Quiz as those who don’t.
 In fact, the average score is between 5 and 6 out of 10, regardless of the professed amount of legal knowledge.

 It makes sense; gun law is tricky.
 The legal jargon can be almost impossible to wade through without having passed the Bar Exam.

-In this article I hope to shed some light on the Texas state laws regarding the carry of a firearm onto the premises of businesses which do not allow it, and the differences between a 30.06 sign, and a 30.07 sign
+I hope to shed light on Texas state laws regarding carrying a firearm into businesses that don’t allow it and the differences between a 30.06 sign and a 30.07 sign.

-Hopefully, you won’t have a negligent discharge in a children’s restaurant, but you could be discovered in another way.
+Hopefully, you won’t have a negligent discharge in a children’s restaurant.
+But there are other ways they may find out you have a firearm.
 Such as, if you were to grab something off the top shelf and your shirt comes up revealing your holstered pistol.

 Your constitutional right to “keep and bear arms” does not supersede their constitutional right to do as they wish with owned property.

-If a business doesn’t allow weapons on their property, they must notify their customers with either a verbal and/or written notice and both carry the same weight in court.
+If a business doesn’t allow weapons on their property, they must notify their customers with verbal and/or written notice.
+Both carry the same weight in court.

-Some businesses are required by law to have a sign posted making it clear the legality of carrying a gun onto the property.
-According to the Texas Alcoholic Beverage Commission, if a business derives 51% of its revenue from the sale of alcoholic beverages for on-premises consumption, they must post a “51%” sign.
+According to the Texas Alcoholic Beverage Commission, if a business derives 51% of its revenue from the sale of alcoholic beverages for on-premises consumption, it must post a” “51” sign.